AaronBunch/MazeSolver/README.md

 4. solution_lengths:  A list of the lengths of all solutions found by the walker (excluding failed attempts).

-5. steps:  A nested list of every step taken in the maze for each solution (including failed attempts).
+5. steps:  Nested lists of every step taken in the maze for each solution (including failed attempts).

-6. breaks:  A nested list of every broken loop with new dead-ends filled in for each solution (including failed attempts).
+6. breaks:  Nested lists of every broken loop with new dead-ends filled in for each solution (including failed attempts).

 ## Diagnostics